0xMukesh/hashnode-blogs/ckzckohff0c24yus17une8zny.md

 ### 🔌 About MDX plugins

 We are going to achieve syntax highlighting using something called "MDX plugins".
-By plugins we could manipulate the process of MDX converting into HTML.
+By plugins, we could manipulate the process of MDX converting into HTML.

-Generally there are two types of plugins
+Generally, there are two types of plugins

 - Remark plugins are responsible for manipulating the process of converting MDX to markdown.

 - Rehype plugins are responsible for manipulating the process of converting the markdown to HTML.

 For our remix blog, we are going to be using a rehype plugin called [rehype-highlight](https://www.npmjs.com/package/rehype-highlight).
-To install the package use the following command:
+To install the package using the following command:

 ```bash
 npm install rehype-highlight